What is Linux network monitoring?

 A tool with more management capabilities is ifconfig.
 It is used under Linux to configure network interfaces, display their current configuration, and activate or deactivate them as needed.
 For wired connections, ifconfig is the one to utilize, while iwconfig is used to configure wireless interfaces.

-As far as Linux network tools go, ip is probably the swiss-knife of them.
+As far as Linux network tools go, ip is probably the Swiss Army knife of the bunch.
 It shows and manipulates routing paths, devices, policies, and tunnels.
-It can bring interfaces up or down, set their IP addresses, a default route and much more.
-As a network monitoring tool for Linux, it has limited power, being more useful as a troubleshooting helper.
+It can bring interfaces up or down, set their IP addresses and default route, and much more.
+As a network monitoring tool for Linux, it has limited power, being more useful as a troubleshooting aid.

 Why use an advanced network monitoring tool for Linux?